 Long Walk Hurdle Betting Tips

-The favourites have a rock solid 50% success rate in this event over the past ten years.
-With three of those wins being accounted for by Big Bucks at odds of between 2/13 and 1/2 though, backers of the jolly would still have been out of pocket to the tune of 0.85 points.
+The favourites have boasted a rock solid 50% strike rate in this event over the past decade.
+However, with two of those victories being registered by Big Bucks at odds of 30/100 and 2/13, supporters of the market leader have only registered a profit of just 53p to £1 level stakes over this period.

 Long Walk Hurdle Winners